radwan503/Factory--Clone/README.md

 # Factory--Clone

->Simple and modern design that reflects professionalism is the main feature of Factorian.
+>Simple and modern design that reflects professionalism is the main feature of Factory.
 The flexibility and customizability it provides makes it a multipurpose business template, which is suitable for any business.Making this for personal practice.Design idea and image collected form Factorian.